GovTechSG/gds-ace-swe-chapter/doc/l3-competency-writeup.md

   - Re-organised the processing to be based on each patient's claim history because of the need to have all of the patient's claims when loading each claim.
   - Used bulk insert and sequence generation.
   - Used SpringBatch multithreading step processor to have more parallelism within a single worker.
-- We worked with various monitoring tools to monitor performance and resource consumption.
-  - Grafana for JVM CPU and memory usage.
-  - AWS RDS Performance Insights to understand DB workloads, SQL optimisation and performance.
 - We also overcome some of these problems.
   - We decided to simplify and not have autoscaling as our setup because Kubernetes would shutdown pods without realising that each pod is working on multi-hour requests.
 We should have designed for shorter-lived jobs but that only became apparent in hindsight.
   - We encountered JVM out of heap space issues so we had to ensure we had enough heap space allocated, and also watch out for memory leaks.